 Sound sensitivity can be so severe that the person concerned collapses in shock.
 This is what happens to me on occasions.

-Medical treatment for severe sensitivity to sound
+Medical treatment for severely painful sound

 The problem of severe sensitivity to sound does not seem to have received much effective attention from medical researchers.
 One suggestion given to me from a top hearing-support establishment was to progressively acclimatise myself to increasingly louder sounds, but I didn't attempt to do so because every time I feel severe pain from sound, I seem to lose just a little more of my ability to hear.
 This seems logical, since exposure to loud sound is a recognised cause of deafness.